 A bit of a challenge to find, this parkette/beach lies a short walk from the bustling Passeig de Gràcia.
 It boasts shady areas and benches.

 Beaches Just Outside Barcelona

-Five kilometers of sand run along the shore of Castelldefels, a remarkable beach located a 20-minute train ride south of Barcelona.
+Five kilometers of sand run along the shore of Castelldefels, a remarkable beach near Barcelona.
+It's located a 20-minute train ride south of the city.
 When you arrive, you'll be greeted by a winding crescent of golden sand peppered with beach umbrellas and a rainbow of kitesurfers riding the bright cerulean waves.